canonical/edgex-ekuiper-snap/README.md

 ## Tagging
 This repository is tagged after the eKuiper project with a [semver build metadata](https://semver.org/#spec-item-10) `snap` suffix.
 For example, if eKuiper is tagged as `1.4.3`, this repository will be tagged as `1.4.3+snap`, `1.4.3+snap.2`, `1.4.3+snap.N`.
 The build version increments indicate updates to the snap packaging on top of the same eKuiper release.

+The [release](https://github.com/canonical/edgex-ekuiper-snap/actions/workflows/release.yml) Github workflow can be used to manually tag and release, enforcing the above schema.